top of page

 bout Me

-I grew up on the distant outskirts of Carlisle, Pennsylvania, where I spent my childhood exploring, whether it was books, documentaries, the woods in my backyard.
-I taught my cotton-stuffed animals everything from Greek mythology and anthropology, to biology and linguistics.
+I grew up on the distant outskirts of Carlisle, Pennsylvania, where I spent my childhood exploring, whether it was books, documentaries, or the woods in my backyard.
+I taught my cotton-stuffed animals everything from Greek mythology and anthropology to biology and linguistics.
 I wrote reports on planets and the Cosmos.
 I absorbed every ounce of science I could understand.

-I then went on to Brown University for my doctorate, but left with a Master of Science in ecology and evolutionary biology instead after I learned about science journalism.
+I then went on to Brown University for my doctorate but left with a Master of Science in ecology and evolutionary biology instead after I learned about science journalism.

-I traveled to the University of California, Santa Cruz's Science Communication Program and began writing for outlets such as Knowable Magazine, Science and Scientific American.
+I traveled to the University of California, Santa Cruz's Science Communication Program, and began writing for outlets such as Knowable Magazine, Science and Scientific American.
 As a biologist, I love writing, photographing and videoing stories on conservation biology, the environment, and evolutionary biology.
 But my interests spread far and wide, including space and planetary science, which I focus on at APL.

 Thank you for visiting!